 4. Grab a Label Maker

-These are hand-held machines specifically designed to produce sticky labels to place on things like lunchboxes and drink bottles.
-You can customise and design your own labels.
+These are hand-held machines specifically designed to produce sticky ‘notes’ to place on things like lunch boxes and drink bottles.
+You can customise and design!
 They are around $30 to $40 from department stores or office supply stores.

 These labels are quite popular and very easy to apply to clothes.
 They usually come preprinted with the child’s name and a design or icon.
 They are more difficult to remove than the sew on labels, but that’s not a bad thing sometimes!

 You can buy iron-on labels from quite a few places such as:

 6. Plastic/Vinyl Stick on Labels